 In the later part of the 1920s, however, all these ideas coalesced into what was called the “new quantum theory,” to distinguish it from the “old quantum theory” of the decades before.
-There were
+Some that can be listed were:

-• matrix based approaches proposed by Heisenberg, Born and Jordan; and
+• Matrix based approaches proposed by Heisenberg, Born and Jordan.

-• the matter waves of de Broglie and Schroedinger; and
+• The matter waves of de Broglie and Schrodinger.

 A matrix from Born and Jordan’s paper on the new quantum mechanics of 1925.

 Second, the new quantum theory worked very well for small particles.
-However, it was far less clear how it should be applied to macroscopic bodies.
+However, it did not offer much clarity on how to apply it to macroscopic bodies.
 Besides, tables, chairs, houses, and elephants do not obviously manifest a combination of wave and particle-like properties.

 Akshat Mishra holds a Masters in Physics from DAE - Centre for Excellence in Basic Sciences, Mumbai.
 He feels the need to explore the depths of the not-so-dark universe while at the same time watch the quanta in action.
 Electronic Music is what puts him in the thinking zone.